Great CMOs need to align metrics with strategic priorities. Learn how to create your first B2B SaaS Marketing budget with this free downloadable...

 It’s important to note that an effective content strategy for SaaS might take some time before you start seeing results.
 The good news is that if nothing seems to change, you can keep trying and optimizing your bank of content.
 Remember, there is no source of truth.
 Everybody has their secret sauce, you’ll need to find yours.

-When digging into your persona and audience research, use marketing leaderships as resources.
+When digging into your persona and audience research, use marketing leadership as resources.
 They understand the client or product better than anyone at your company and should be able to help you narrow in on your focus.
+Before writing for a saas client or your own company, you need to understand the product, what it's for and it's job to be done.

 Before you meet with them, collect a bank of questions to ask like: